(24 September 2015)

 ^ ^ ^ I don't recommend going into old mine shafts.

-^ ^ ^ This cross member is deteriorating badly suggesting the mine was abandoned a long time ago.
+^ ^ ^ This cross member is deteriorating badly suggesting the mine was abandoned a fair while ago.

 ^ ^ ^ The log structure that shores up the mine shaft inside.